Quantifying With Only Positive Training Data: Methods for Quantifying with Only Positive Labeled Data

 ExTIcE's main distinction from TIcE is that the former adds all sub-regions created by all features into the priority-queue, while the latter splits the region with only one feature.
 Despite the name, ExTIcE is not truly Exhaustive.
 It still sets a hard limit on how many splits can be performed, after which the algorithm is interrupted.
 We notice that the limit we apply for this paper is the same one applied in TIcE.
 However, as TIcE always splits the data using only one feature, sub-regions do not share data points and TIcE usually runs out of data before the limit is reached.
 Conversely, a same data point can be present in several sub-regions for ExTIcE.
 Additionally, many more sub-regions are added to ExTIcE's priority-queue, even though they will never be split further.
 For those reasons, ExTIcE is considerably slower than TIcE.

-We also note that, although ExTIcE is our attempt to reduce the search bias in TIcE by not ignoring regions of the feature space, the algorithm is still biased since its search mechanism tries to maximize the local estimations of $\hat{\mathfrak{c}}$.
-For that reason, ExTIcE also applies the correction factor $\delta_\gamma$.

-Finally, as is the case with all other PUPE approaches described so far, ExTIcE does not create a reusable model.
+Finally, as is the case with other PUPE approaches described, ExTIcE does not create a reusable model.
 In the next section, we describe our other proposals, which were originally presented as One-class Quantification methods and are able to induce reusable models.